 2. HIDE- AND- SEEK PIG

-Pig and hen decides to play hide and seek ( we call peekaboo), Pig starts to count and hen hides in a place.
+Pig and hen decide to play hide-and-seek (we call peekaboo)—Pig starts to count and hen hides in a place.
 The Pig searches for the hen and finds different animals on the way.
-Together they search for the hen in different places.
+Together, they search for the hen in different places.

-Toddlers will learn a lot many animals name while flipping through the book.
-We call this book a peekaboo book as Nathan loved peekaboo book game around 15-18 months.
+Toddlers will learn a lot many animals names while flipping through the book.
+We call this book a peekaboo book, as Nathan loved the peekaboo book game around 15-18 months.

 3. POSTMAN BEAR

-Postman Bear is a simple story that follows a bear on his journey to post 3 letters for his friends.
+Postman Bear is a simple story that follows a bear on his journey to post three letters for his friends.
 He wants to invite them to his birthday party and knocks on each friend’s home.
-The book takes us through a series of clues behind each flap and until we open the frog’s flap we cannot find why the bear was giving each letter to his friends.
+The book takes us through a series of clues behind each flap, and until we open the frog’s flap, we cannot find why the bear was giving each letter to his friends.

 4. RABBIT’S NAP

-Each page tells how a rabbit decides to sleep and the next page who a mice or bear or fox wakes him.
-When the child opens a flap they will find who is waking the rabbit at a particular time.
+Each page tells how a rabbit decides to sleep and the next page, who is a mouse or bear or fox, wakes him.
+When the child opens a flap, they will find who is waking the rabbit at a particular time.

 A beautiful book where every mom can relate.
-We can keep a rabbit as us and the distractions as our kid.
-I still giggle while reading this book and think why can’t anyone let a person to sleep peacefully.
+We can keep a rabbit as us and the distractions as our kids.
+I still giggle while reading this book and think: why can’t anyone let a person sleep peacefully.

 This series brought a lot of memories back and I am cherishing the time back when Nathan was so tiny and holding this book with his tiny fingers.

-Some books have huge memories and this is one among them.
-If you have a toddler pick this book and enjoy reading with them.
+Some books have huge memories and this is one of them.
+If you have a toddler, pick this book and enjoy reading with them.